sajetan/LIFT-KUL/README.md

 ### NOTE:
-* For changing any performance related actions like enabling debug logs, or changing parameters, please change in *LIFT/src/config.h*
+* For changing any performance related actions like enabling debug logs/BER or changing parameters, please change in *LIFT/src/config.h*
 * For changing IP addresses and ports of control center and drone, change in *LIFT/src/control/control_launcher.c* and *LIFT/src/drone/drone_launcher.c*

-**For more details contact:**
+**For more details/suggestions contact:**
 * Ferdinand Hannequart (*ferdinand.hannequart@student.kuleuven.be*)
 * Lien Wouters (*lien.wouters@student.kuleuven.be*)
 * Tejas Narayana (*tejas.narayana@student.kuleuven.be*)